 An Art instructor conducts each class.
 Class is held two days out of the week and rotates weekly in order to facilitate the needs of all inmates.

-The Detention makes available to the inmate populate a library that is open to the inmates once a week.
+The Detention makes available to the inmate population a library that is open to the inmates once a week.
 Magazines and Books are furnished thru donations.

-Catholic Mass is conducted once a week for catholic inmates.
-A volunteer Deacon from the Catholic Church conducts the service and a one on one counseling for inmates one day a week.
+Catholic Mass is conducted once a week for Catholic inmates.
+A volunteer Deacon from the Catholic Church conducts the service and one-on-one counseling for inmates one day a week.
 Once a month a Catholic priest will conduct Confessions for those inmates that wish to attend.